srivatsadavuluriiii/secure-password-database-using-hashing-and-salting/README.md

 ## Contribution and maintenance notes

 - File issues for design changes.
 Keep cryptographic parameter changes in a single place (`config.py`) and document migration steps when changing parameters that affect verify behavior.
-- Add a `LICENSE` file if you intend to open-source the project.